jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

 Lookup from wavenote metadata
 -----------------------------

 When Nika loads image with metadata - like the HDF5 images :ref:`Nexus <Nexus>` it appends the metadata information to image as wave note.
 It creates first from the metadata keyword=Value; string (KeyWord1=Value1;KeyWord2=Value2;...) so this info can be easily searched.
-YOu need to know the Keywords, of course, but then this is very easy to look up and calcuate what is needed...
+You need to know the Keywords, of course, but then this is very easy to look up and calculate what is needed...

 Helpful notes:
   Current 2D Image ...   root:Packages:Convert2Dto1D:CCDImageToConvert